IQXLimited/quickpdf/README.md

 ## Requirements

 - **Node.js**: This project is built with Node.js and uses ES modules.
 NodeJS > v20 required.
+- Chrome and Firefox Browser installed on machine.

 # Operations Available in the Package